 Here are some of the most potent herbs for an indoor kitchen garden:

-Sage is easy to grow indoors, and is a powerful anti-inflammatory herb.
-It’s loaded with vitamin K and anti-oxidants, and can be used fresh or dried to enjoy year-round.
+Sage plants are easy to grow indoors and are powerful anti-inflammatory herbs.
+They’re loaded with vitamin K and anti-oxidants and can be used fresh or dried to enjoy year-round.

 Parsley is a superfood that is also easy to grow indoors.
 It’s loaded with vitamins K, C, A, folate, calcium, and iron.
 It’s an antioxidant, and also antibacterial and antifungal.